VikingScientist/mclogalyzer/README.md

 You can use the whitelist as a guide using `--w whitelist.json`.
 If so, users not included in the whitelist will be removed from final results, and users not present in log file but present in whitelist will be added to the output.

+You can add full chatlog history by providing `--chat`.
+This will result in large file size and provide a chat tab at the top menu.